fxckgfw/shadowsocks-wiki/Configure-Shadowsocks-with-Supervisor.md

 [中文版](https://github.com/clowwindy/shadowsocks/wiki/%E7%94%A8-Supervisor-%E8%BF%90%E8%A1%8C-Shadowsocks)

-If you want to run Shadowsocks in the background, use supervisor.
+Notice: from Shadowsocks 2.6, you can run Shadowsocks directly in the background.
+This saves RAM for the extra supervisor process.

+    ssserver -c /etc/shadowsocks.json -d start
+    ssserver -c /etc/shadowsocks.json -d stop

+For old versions:

 Edit `/etc/shadowsocks.json`